 Brian Fender, London

-A former chief executive of the Higher Education Funding Council for England (1995-2001) and non-Executive Chairman of BTG plc (2003-2008), Brian is currently president of the Institute of Knowledge Transfer.
+Brian is a former chief executive of the Higher Education Funding Council for England (1995-2001) and non-Executive Chairman of BTG plc (2003-2008).
 An Imperial College graduate, he taught chemistry at Oxford University for 17 years.
 He has been vice-chancellor of Keele University (1985-95) and director of the international research centre Institut Laue Langevin in Grenoble, France.
-Previously Brian held non-executive positions including the UK Meteorological Board, the Hong Kong University Grants Committee and president of the National Foundation for Educational Research.
+Previously Brian held non-executive positions with the UK Meteorological Board and the Hong Kong University Grants Committee.
 He currently chairs a regional theatre Trust, an Arts Centre and a garden Trust.